datafolklabs/cement/doc/source/dev/signal_handling.rst

 .. code-block:: python

     import signal
+    from cement.core.foundation import CementApp
-    from cement.core import foundation, exc
+    from cement.core.exc import CaughtSignal

-    app = foundation.CementApp('myapp')
+    with CementApp('myapp') as app:
         try:
-        app.setup()
             app.run()
-    except exc.CaughtSignal as e:
+        except CaughtSignal as e:
-        # do something with e.signum or e.frame (passed from signal library)
+            # do something with e.signum or e.frame (passed from signal)
             if e.signum == signal.SIGTERM:
-            print("Caught signal SIGTERM...")
+                print("Caught SIGTERM...")
-            # do something to handle signal here
             elif e.signum == signal.SIGINT:
-            print("Caught signal SIGINT...")
+                print("Caught SIGINT...")
-            # do something to handle signal here
-    finally:
-        app.close()

-As you can see, this provides a very simple means of handling the most common signals allowing us to still call app.close() after handling the signal.
-This is extremely important as 'app.close()' is where the 'pre_close' and 'post_close' hooks are called, allowing the framework/application/extensions/plugins to all perform any cleanup actions they may need.
+The above provides a very simple means of handling the most common signals, which in turns allowes our application to "exit clean" by running ``app.close()`` and any ``pre_close`` or ``post_close`` hooks.
+If we don't catch the signals, then the exceptions will be unhandled and the application will not exit clean.

 Using The Signal Hook
 ---------------------

-An alternative way of adding multiple callbacks to a signal handler is by using the cement signal hook.
+An alternative way of adding multiple callbacks to a signal handler is by using the Cement signal hook.
 This hook is called anytime a handled signal is encountered.

 .. code-block:: python

     import signal
+    from cement.core.foundation import CementApp
+    from cement.core.exc import CaughtSignal
-    from cement.core import foundation, exc, hook
+    from cement.core import hook

-    app = foundation.CementApp('myapp')

     def my_signal_handler(signum, frame):
-        # do something with signum/frame

         if signum == signal.SIGTERM:
-            print("Caught signal SIGTERM...")
+            print("Caught SIGTERM...")
-            # do something to handle signal here
         elif signum == signal.SIGINT:
-            print("Caught signal SIGINT...")
+            print("Caught SIGINT...")

-            # do something to handle signal here
+    with CementApp('myapp') as app:
         hook.register('signal', my_signal_handler)

-    try:
-        app.setup()
         app.run()
-    except exc.CaughtSignal as e:
-        pass
-    finally:
-        app.close()

-The key thing to note here is that the main application itself handles the exc.CaughtSignal exception, where as using the cement 'signal' hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
-Both serve the same purpose however the application object is not available (passed to) the cement 'signal' hook which limits what can be done within the callback function.
-For this reason any extensions or plugins should use the 'pre_close' hook as much as possible as it is always run when app.close() is called and receives the app object as one of its parameters.
+The key thing to note here is that the main application itself handles the ``CaughtSignal`` exception, where as using the cement ``signal`` hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
+Both serve the same purpose however the application object is not available (passed to) the cement ``signal`` hook which limits what can be done within the callback function.
+For this reason any extensions or plugins should use the ``pre_close`` hook as much as possible as it is always run when ``app.close()`` is called and receives the ``app`` object as one of its parameters.

 Configuring Which Signals To Catch